 We’ll discover a country full of contradictions, where simmering tensions coexist with remarkable friendliness and hospitality, set against an Arabian Nights backdrop of desert forts, sultans, and genies.
 From the capital Islamabad, north through the infamous town of Abbottabad and into the incomparable Hunza Valley, the adrenaline rises along with our latitude and altitude.
 The Deosai national park is wondrous and demands more time but we must move on to our goal of reaching Khunjerab Pass.

 With the climax of the adventure attained, we turn around and have some fun on the dirt roads out to the Shimshal glacier where you’ll stand atop it for the ultimate selfie.
-Relaxing as we make our way back to Islamabad through the stunning beauty of Gilgit and Besham City before searching out the hills of Nathia Gali for our last twisty mountain roads.
+Relaxing as we make our way back to Islamabad through the stunning beauty of Gilgit and Besham City before searching out the hills of Nathia Gali for the adventure’s last twisty mountain roads.

 You might have doubted your decision to come to Pakistan and ride the Karakoram Highway but by the halfway mark of the adventure, you’ll know you made the right call.